Audacium/audacium/BUILDING.md

 ### Windows

-We build Audacity using [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/).
+We build Audacium using [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/).
 In order to build Audacium **Desktop development with C++** workload is required.

 As we require only C++14 - MSVC 2017 should work just fine too.